mde/ejs/docs/4-models.md

 - `property [string]`: the name of the property to validate

 ##### regex
-- `regex [string]`: a regular expression that the property value must pass
+- `regex [regex]`: a regular expression that the property value must pass

 ##### options
 - `message [string]`: a message to give the use if the validation fails